Periventricular Leukomalacia Causes

 Prematurity is the biggest risk factor for PVL in infants.

 “PVL can happen in any baby.
-But the risk is higher in babies who are born preterm.
+However, the risk is higher in babies who are born preterm.
 Smaller, younger preterm babies are at higher risk.”

 – Cedars Sinai

-Premature babies — especially infants born before 30 weeks — are more likely to develop PVL than full-term infants (born after 37 to 42 weeks).
+Premature babies — especially infants born before 30 weeks — are more likely to develop PVL than full-term infants (born after 37).

 While the area of the brain affected by PVL is vulnerable in all infants, it is even more delicate in premature babies because their brain hasn’t finished developing.